DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
 - [ ] Add loading state for buttons when registering, creating, and changing passwords
 - [ ] Utilize a UI framework (Material UI) for the front end pages
+- [ ] Add password requirements
+- [ ] Add error handling for MongoDB errors
+- [ ] Add error handling for Nodemailer errors (retries and if email doesn't exist)
+- [ ] Add error handling for Twilio errors (retires and if number doesn't exist)

 ### Finished Tasks
 - [x] ~~Create GitHub Repo to store all notes, project files and add gitignore~~